 Acute hepatitis C is usually asymptomatic and there may be no evidence of the illness.
 Transmission from these asymptomatic individuals who show no symptoms or signs of the infection is one of the reasons why this infection poses such a public health threat.

 This infection is highly contagious.
-Smallest amounts of blood from an infected person, even if it has dried for up to two weeks can carry the infection.
+The smallest amounts of blood from an infected person, even if it has dried for up to two weeks can carry the infection.
 Hepatitis C virus can be transmitted from one infected person to another via these routes –

-Intravenous drug use using shared needles or hypodermic syringes carry a risk of transmitting the infection.
-Intravenous drug abusers commonly share needles and since many of these street drug users are essentially undetected cases of HCV infection, the risks of transmission is high.
+- Intravenous drug use using shared needles or hypodermic syringes carry a risk of transmitting the infection.
+Intravenous drug abusers commonly share needles and since many of these street drug users are essentially undetected cases of HCV infection, the risks of transmission are high.

-Due to the above mentioned routes of transmission of HCV, the risk factors associated with HCV infection include;
+Due to the above-mentioned routes of transmission of hepatitis C, the risk factors associated with hepatitis C infection include;

-Injectable drug users which remains the most important risk factor for getting HCV infection.
+- Injectable drug users remain the most important risk factor for getting HCV infection.

-acupuncture etc. with unsterile needles are at risk of transmitting as well as getting HCV infection.
-Sharing tooth brushes with blood and razors with traces of infected blood can also raise risk of infection.
+- Those who undergo tattoos, piercings, acupuncture, etc. with unsterile needles are at risk of transmitting as well as getting HCV infection.
+Sharing toothbrushes with blood and razors with traces of infected blood can also raise the risk of infection.